mrsmkl/old-wasm-wiki/Registering-data.md

 2. the task can generate a hash from data available to program, but when `getData` is called, the verifiers cannot know that (procedurally generate chunk)

 One solution is that the IPFS data has to be registered.
 There are two possibilities
-* the chunk or a chunk that contains the chunk has been registered as being available in the block chain
+* the chunk or a chunk that contains the chunk has been registered as being available in the block chain (the standard case for data availability)
 * the chunk has been registered with for example a command `putData(buffer)`, using verification game, it can be checked that this command has been ran before corresponding `getData` command